Why Bamboo Toothbrushes Are Better

 Yes.
 Bamboo's tensile strength rivals steel by weight, so it handles daily brushing with ease.

-Explore the Crescent Nest Sustainable Sonic Electric Toothbrush for compostable bamboo heads, a 30 day battery and a lifetime handle guarantee.
+Ready to make the switch?
+Explore the Crescent Nest Sustainable Sonic Electric Toothbrush — compostable bamboo heads, a 60-day battery, and a lifetime handle guarantee.